 How does it work?

-- All students must complete the 2017 CYIA application (coming soon!).
+- All students must complete the 2019 CYIA application.

 - Teaching materials will be given out at the conference with some reading requirements so the teens can begin learning it early.